Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     ...         vhat_vals[percent_size] = pyo.value(mdl.Vhat)
     ...         area_vals[percent_size] = pyo.value(mdl.A)
     ...
-    Solving RO problem for uncertainty set size 0
+    Solving RO problem for uncertainty set size 0:
     ...
-    Solving RO problem for uncertainty set size 2.5 ...
-    Solving RO problem for uncertainty set size 5
+    Solving RO problem for uncertainty set size 2.5:
     ...
-    Solving RO problem for uncertainty set size 7.5 ...
-    Solving RO problem for uncertainty set size 10
+    Solving RO problem for uncertainty set size 5:
     ...
+    Solving RO problem for uncertainty set size 7.5:
+    ...
+    Solving RO problem for uncertainty set size 10:
+    ...
     All done.
 Exiting PyROS.
     ==============================================================================

-Inspect the Results
+Visualize the Results
-^^^^^^^^^^^^^^^^^^^

-We can inspect the solutions, as follows.
-Notice that the costs and reactor volume increase with the size of the uncertainty set:
+^^^^^^^^^^^^^^^^^^^^^

+We can visualize the results of our price-of-robustness, as follows:

 .. code::